coderamen666/srd-v3.5-md/spells/spells-s.md

 -   **Saving Throw:** Reflex partial
 -   **Spell Resistance:** Yes

-Any ground-covering vegetation in the spell's area becomes very hard and sharply pointed without changing its appearance.
+Any ground-covering vegetation in the spell’s area becomes very hard and sharply pointed without changing its appearance.

 In areas of bare earth, roots and rootlets act in the same way.
 Typically, *spike growth* can be cast in any outdoor setting except open water, ice, heavy snow, sandy desert, or bare stone.
-Any creature moving on foot into or through the spell's area takes 1d4 points of piercing damage for each 5 feet of movement through the spiked area.
+Any creature moving on foot into or through the spell’s area takes 1d4 points of piercing damage for each 5 feet of movement through the spiked area.

 Any creature that takes damage from this spell must also succeed on a